Flowduino/EventDrivenSwift/README.md

 The function `registerEventListeners` will be called automatically when an instance of `TemperatureProcessor` is created.
 Within this method, we cal `addEventCallback` to register `onTemperatureEvent` so that it will be invoked every time an *Event* of type `TemperatureEvent` is *Dispatched*.

-Our *Callback* (or *Handler* or *Listener Event*) is called `onTemperatureEvent`, and all this does is first check that the `event` received is of the type `TemperatureEvent`, and - if it is - passes the now-typed `TemperatureEvent` along to `processTemperatureEvent`, which is where we will implement whatever *Operation* is to be performed against a `TemperatureEvent.
+Our *Callback* (or *Handler* or *Listener Event*) is called `onTemperatureEvent`, and all this does is first check that the `event` received is of the type `TemperatureEvent`, and - if it is - passes the now-typed `TemperatureEvent` along to `processTemperatureEvent`, which is where we will implement whatever *Operation* is to be performed against a `TemperatureEvent`.

 **Note**: The need to provide type checking and casting (in `onTemperatureEvent`) is intended to be a temporary requirement.
 We are looking at ways to decorate this internally within the library, so that we can reduce the amount of boilerplate code you have to produce in your implementations.
 For the moment, this solution works well, and enables you to begin using `EventDrivenSwift` in your applications immediately.